FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 Figure 6.16 shows the class model of the CONTROLLED ACCESS SESSION pattern.
 The classes Subject and Session have obvious meanings.
 The class ExecutionContext contains the set of active rights that the subject may use within the session.

-Figure 6.16: Class model for the CONTROLLED ACCESS SESSION pattern
+<Figures figure="6-16">Class model for the CONTROLLED ACCESS SESSION pattern</Figures>

 ### DYNAMICS

 Figure 6.17 shows the use case ‘Open (activate) a session’.
 A subject logs on and the logon interface authenticates it.
 The box with a double arrow indicates some authentication dialog or protocol.
 After the subject is authenticated, the interface creates a session object and returns a handle to the subject.

-Figure 6.17: Sequence diagram for the use case ‘Open a session’
+<Figures figure="6-17">Sequence diagram for the use case ‘Open a session’</Figures>

 ### IMPLEMENTATION